 Inflation Sensitive Assets

-Investments in the inflation sensitive category generally provide returns that are at least partially correlated to inflation over the very long term.
-This is a significant benefit to ATRF in the future as benefits under the pension plans are 70% indexed to inflation.
-ATRF includes both real estate and infrastructure in this asset category.
+Inflation sensitive assets are included in the fund to provide returns that are at least partially correlated to inflation over the very long term.
+This characteristic provides a degree of long-term funding protection as pension benefits under the plans are 70% indexed to inflation.
+Both real estate and infrastructure are included in this asset category.

 Absolute Return Assets